aeonix/aeonix.github.io/CONTRIBUTING.md

 Here are some general guidelines and reminders for tone and style:

 * Write accessibly in clear, simple sentences intended for a global audience.
 Avoid colloquial language, humour, cultural references, and personal opinion.
 Keep your writing technical.
-* Write from a unbiased point of view.
-Present factual information about Aeon.
 * Avoid jargon and acronyms, if you can.
 Spell out acronyms at least once per page.
 * Avoid mentioning or crediting specific people outside of the references section.
 * Be consistent.
 Use the same consistently-formatted word or phrase for a concept throughout the documentation.